- Cybersecurity readiness

 This includes having the right tools and processes in place to detect an attack and then taking steps to mitigate the damage.
 It also includes having an incident response plan and working with a security operations center (SOC) to monitor attacks.

-The ability to recover from a successful cyberattacks:
+The ability to recover from successful cyberattacks:

 This includes a plan to restore systems and data after an attack.
 It also refers to investing in things like backup and disaster recovery solutions.